oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

 To globally select a license from an SPDX expression, that offers a choice, an SPDX expression for a `given` and a `choice` must be provided.
 The `choice` is applied to the whole `given` SPDX expression.
-With a repository license choice, the license choice is applied to each package that offers this license as a choice.
+With a repository license choice, the license choice is applied to each project or package that offers this specific license choice.
 Not allowing `given` to be null helps only applying the choice to a wanted `given` as opposed to all licenses with that choice, which could lead to unwanted choices.
 The license choices for a project can be overwritten by applying a [license choice to a package](#license-choice-by-package).

 ```yaml